SnehaRNagarajan/SnehaRNagarajan/README.md

 I’m a Linux engineer transitioning into the field of data analytics and engineering.
 With around 6 years of experience in the industry, I’ve gained some knowledge and skills that I’m excited to bring into this new domain.
 I’m also a woman returning to her career after a break, and I’m enthusiastic about leveraging my background in new and innovative ways.

+Skills:

+Linux, DBT and Data Modellinng, Mysql, Python, Excel, PowerBI

+I Strongly believe in the journey of "Endless Learning"

 <!-- **Repository Overview**

 This repository showcases my journey and projects as I transition into data engineering and data science.
 Here, you’ll find a collection of: